open-contracting/standard/standard/docs/en/extensions/index.md

 ## Using extensions

 Extensions are applied by adding their URLs to the `extensions` array in the release package or record package.
-You can discover extensions and read their documentation using the [Extension Explorer](https://extensions.open-contracting.org/en/).
+You can discover extensions, read their documentation and find the URL to add using the [Extension Explorer](https://extensions.open-contracting.org/en/).

 This version of OCDS uses these specific versions of core extensions: